gikonekos/sc62015-opcode-reference/README.md

 Reference repository for reconstructed **SC62015** opcodes, registers, and addressing modes.

 The **SC62015** is the CPU used in SHARP pocket computers such as the **PC-E500** series.
-This repository is intended as a clean reference for opcode and instruction-table reconstruction work based on historical printed materials.
+This repository is intended as a clean reference for opcode and instruction table reconstruction work based on historical printed materials.

 ---